saylordotorg/course_k12ela011/Unit02.md

+---
+layout: default
+title: "K12ELA011: English Language Arts 11"
+course_description: "This course is the third in the sequence of high school-level English courses, and will explore the literature of America, from the narratives of the early colonists to the foundational documents of our forefathers and contemporary literature."
+next: ../Unit03
+previous: ../Unit01
+---
 **Unit 2: Reason and Enlightenment in America** <span id="2"></span> **In the previous unit, you explored the thoughts and concerns of some of the earliest Americans.
 In addition to their basic survival, these